Dotneteer/kliveide/README.md

 ![Klive intro](./docs/intro/klive-intro.gif)

 I've been working for more than three years on [SpectNetIDE](https://github.com/Dotneteer/spectnetide), which is a Visual Studio 2019 extension that includes a ZX Spectrum emulator and development tools.
 Though I like this project and will still develop it, it requires more investment (utilizing my free time) than I'm happy to spend:
 - Visual Studio Extensibility is hard.
-Event if it's continuously getting easier, sometimes it still feels pain due to the lack of available samples and documentation.
+Even if it's continuously getting easier, sometimes it still feels pain due to the lack of available samples and documentation.
 - SpectNetIDE can be used only on Windows.
 No easy way to port it to Mac or Linux.

 Klive IDE targets Linux, Mac, and Windows.
 To use the IDE, you need these three pieces of software: